Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 | Diet high in red meat       | Colon and rectum cancer |                 0.06 |             2 | 3550 (-1.3 to 7210)         | Behavioural |
 | Diet high in processed meat | Colon and rectum cancer |                 0    |             2 | 1300 (-310 to 2660)         | Behavioural |

-Altogether, these exposures explain about 62% of the US CRC burden.
+*Attribution:* Altogether, these exposures explain about 62% of the US CRC burden.

 <details markdown="1">
   <summary><strong>View YLL Table</strong></summary>